musi922/musi922/readme.md

 - 👋 Hi, I’m @Richard Musime
 - 👀 I’m a Software Engineer

 - 💞️ I love building robust and scalable web applications using the latest technologies and best practices.
 My primary focus is on creating efficient and user-friendly experiences that meet the needs of clients and users alike.
-      If you have any exciting projects or collaborations in mind, feel free to reach out!
-You can connect with me via my social networks platforms.
+          If you have any exciting projects or collaborations in mind, feel free to reach out!.
-      Let's build amazing things together!
 - 📫 How to reach me: +(250) 799-340-499 or email me at richardmusime6@gmail.com.